maus2310/GrandPy/docs/index.md

 <img src="logo/grandPy_hex_logo.png" alt="grandPy logo" align="right" width="190"/>

 # GrandPy
 Nucleotide conversion sequencing experiments have been developed to add a temporal dimension to RNA-seq and single-cell RNA seq.
 Such experiments require specialized tools for primary processing such as GRAND-SLAM, and specialized tools for downstream analyses.
 GrandPy provides a comprehensive toolbox for quality control, kinetic modeling, differential gene expression analysis and visualization of such data.
-It mimics the core functionality of the original package `grandR` [[1]](https://grandr.erhard-lab.de/).
+It mimics the core functionality of the original [grandR](https://grandr.erhard-lab.de/) package, by which it is inspired.

 ## Installation
 GrandPy is <span style="color:red">available</span> from [[PyPi]](...).
 Install GrandPy using the following commands on the Python console: